TurtlewareAU/homelab-docs/Homelab/Tosca 15.0 Dex Walkthroughs/08 - Devops Setup.md

 Below is the outcome of the Freestyle Project.
 The dashboard for the Freestyle Project shows the junit test case results.

 ![](./img/Pasted%20image%2020230217092808.png)

+---
+## Jenkins Pipeline Setup

+Jenkins pipeline jobs are yml based jobs which can perform the same steps as a